 The longest part of this is cooking the noodles, so place a big pot of water on the burner and bring it to a boil.

 While the pot of water is coming to a boil, add all of the soup ingredients to a blender.
 Blend them up and taste.
 If bland, add some salt; if you want some sweetness and sugar, add more tofu if too thin.
 Blend again and taste.
 If you’re happy with it, place the soup in the refrigerator while preparing the noodles.

 Go ahead and get your bowls and Bachan ready.
-After the pot of water has come to a boil, add your noodles and cook according to package directions.
-At the same time they are cooking, place a strainer in the sink.
+After the pot of water has come to a boil, add your noodles and cook according to the package directions.
+At the same time, they are cooking, place a strainer in the sink.
 If you’re going to add ice cubes to the soup, get them ready.

 After the noodles have cooked, strain them and rinse with cold water.
 While rinsing, turn them over to ensure all the noodles get washed.
 Use caution.
 The noodles could still be hot.
 Washing the noodles will stop them from cooking, remove excess surface starch, and cool them down.